Oneirocom/Magick/README.md

 ### Prerequisites

-You will need **yarn or npm** and **Docker** installed, along with **Node.js 16 or higher**.
+You will need **yarn** and **Docker** installed, along with **Node.js 18 or higher**.
 We use Docker to run a local Postgres database.
 You can skip the docker and install postgres directly, but you are almost always better off just using Docker.
 For **Linux** and **MAC** users, **sleep** and **concurently** commands must be installed in the machine.

 You may need to install `xvfb, chromium and ffmpeg` for features like browser integration and text to speech.